telerik/winforms-docs/introduction.md

 previous_url: overview
 ---

-# Telerik UI for WinForms
+# Telerik UI for WinForms by Progress

 ## Performance you demand, UI you can't believe